Tahlia Skaines Spreads Her Legs In Skimpy White Bikini

-Tahlia Skaines put her enviable curves and voluptuous assets on display in her new Instagram post.
+Tahlia Skaines put her killer curves and voluptuous assets on display in her new Instagram post.
 In the pictures published on July 21, the model slipped into an itty bitty two-piece swimsuit that perfectly showcased her fit figure.
 In the update, she did a seductive pose at the beach while soaking up some sun.

 Tahlia was photographed at the beach in her sexy bikini.
 In the first pic, she posed sideways, spreading her legs on the fine, white sand.
 She placed her left hand on the side, near her curvy behind, and raised her right hand to the top of her head as she looked down with eyes closed.
 Her flawlessly tanned skin shined under the bright sunlight that enveloped her body.